 Description - The description of the transaction;

-Memo - The memo for the split to the import or base account of the transaction;
+Memo - The memo for the split to the import or base account of the transaction (optional see above);

-A - Checkbox which indicates that the transaction is to be imported as a new transaction;
+A - Add - Checkbox which indicates that the transaction is to be imported as a new transaction;

-U+C - Checkbox which indicates that the transaction matches an existing transaction but has some differences and the existing transaction will be updated with the different information
+U+C - Update and Clear - Checkbox which indicates that the transaction matches an existing transaction but has some differences and the existing transaction will be updated with the different information;

-C - Checkbox which indicates that the transaction matches an existing transaction and will not be imported;
+C - Clear - Checkbox which indicates that the transaction matches an existing transaction and will not be imported;

-Info - For transactions which have been matched to an existing transaction displays a bar indicating the quality of the match and text indicating whether the transaction is to be imported.
+Info - For transactions which have been matched to an existing transaction, this column displays a bar indicating the quality of the match;

 In addition to the checkboxes, the import status of each transaction is indicated by the background color of the transaction row.
 The checkbox state, background colors and their meaning are described in Table 6.1, “Import Status of Transactions”.